jflheureux/jflh-website/_posts/2018-09-19-publish-site-does-not-publish-all-items-with-the-sitecore-publishing-service.md

 ## Timeline

-1. I did a clasic Sitecore site smart publish in all languages on my HabitatHome demo instance (Sitecore 9 + Sitecore Experience Comemrce 9 + SPE + SXA + Many other modules + demo content = more than 100,000 items).
+1. I did a classic Sitecore site smart publish in all languages on my HabitatHome demo instance (Sitecore 9 + Sitecore Experience Commerce 9 + SPE + SXA + Many other modules + demo content = more than 100,000 items).
 2. After 3 hours and 15 minutes publishing more than 105,000 items, IIS decided it was time for the routine application pool recycle.
 Sitecore shutdowned with the message `HostingEnvironment initiated shutdown`.
 3. I got angry and decided to install the Sitecore Publishing Service and module version 3.1.1.
 4. I did a publish site in all languages.
 It took only 5 seconds!
 I was amazed.
 However, I did not check at that time, but it affected only 12 items.
 5. The published demo site that was supposed to work after publishing was still not working.
 6. To check if the publish worked correctly, I opened the Sitecore Desktop, switched to the web database, and opened the Content Editor.
-It displayed an exception so I was not able to use it.
+It displayed an exception, so I was not able to use it.
     ```
     Server Error in '/' Application.